aclark4life/blog/2010/03/30/a-new-plone-book/index.rst

 Perhaps the biggest lesson I learned was this: stop thinking and start writing.
 I tend to over analyze things and spent a lot of time thinking about "how it would go" rather than just writing it.
 Writing is the key.
 Think less, write more (at which point your thoughts tends to flow more naturally anyway).

-Should I write a book?
+Should I Write a Book?
 ----------------------

 Possibly.
 I am sensitive to the phenomenon of "Plone book diarrhea" and I do think that there can be such a thing as too many Plone books.
 But I don't think we are there yet.
 To me, the more books published about Plone (by PACKT or any publisher) the better.
 I like to see what each individual author brings to the story, even if the stories they are telling tend to overlap sometimes.
 So for me the answer to that question both before and after writing my book is yes.
 I know I am a better writer having written it, and I certainly know more about Python, Zope, and Plone and many other technologies.